JieyuWu/ToyotaMod/Volkswagen.md

 We think these vehicles can be supported at some point, but they are not supported just yet.
 Code changes will be required.
 There are no firm dates for any of these items.
 If you have a vehicle in this section and are interested in testing with openpilot, please ask on Discord before proceeding.
 - Longitudinal control using visiond to drive known ACC messaging, for vehicles without radar.
 It's not yet known specifically what retrofits we'll need for vehicles with cruise control only, but we'll probably need to change out the steering wheel buttons or control stalk as applicable.
 - All MQB-A0 vehicles.
-We think these SHOULD work, but ran into unknown issues with the first one we tested and were not able to complete troubleshooting with the owner.
+We think these SHOULD work, but ran into unknown issues with the ones we tested and were not able to complete troubleshooting with the owners.
 Contact us on Discord if you have access to a legitimate VCDS interface for diagnostics and are interested in trying.
+Especially if you have factory LKAS.
 	- 2018-current Mk2 Audi A1 [Wiki]
 	- 2017-current SEAT Arona [Wiki]
 	- 2017-current SEAT Ibiza [Wiki]